alinex/node-admin/doc/install/README.md

 You may also use another name for the database instead of `alinex_admin`.
 But you have to change it in the configuration, too.

 Now you have the default user and rights and are able to do the rest online through the system itself.
+Use the login displayed as placeholder in the form and delete this user later.

 ## Add Client Code